Hostinger vs SiteGround Australia (2026): Singapore vs Sydney Compared

 Hostinger Pricing

-Important: Hostinger’s lowest intro rates require a 48-month prepayment — that is $150–$260 upfront.
+Important: Hostinger's lowest intro rates require a 48-month prepayment - that is A$191.52 upfront on Premium and A$263.52 on Business.
 After that term, you renew at the full rate.

 SiteGround Pricing